 Preheat the oven to 350 degrees F.

-In a large saucepan, brings 8 cups of water to a boil.
+In a large saucepan, bring 8 cups of water to a boil.
 While water is heating up, peel and chop the sweet potatoes into 1/2" inch cubes.
 Place in boiling water and boil for about 10 minutes until potatoes can be easily pierced with a fork.

 While potatoes are cooking, prepare the pecan crust.
 Place pecans, flour, sugar, cinnamon, and salt in a food processor and pulse a few times to combine.
 Once pecans have broken into uniform pieces, add the melted butter while the motor still running.
 Pulse a few more times until the crust is fully hydrated.
 Set aside.